actualbudget/actual/docs/contributing/leadership/new-core-contributors-guide.md

 If we boil it down to a simple list:

-- find an area where you would like to contribute;
+- Find an area where you would like to contribute.
-- review the work of other contributors;
+- Review the work of other contributors.
-- share your thoughts and opinions;
+- Share your thoughts and opinions.
-- be open and humble;
+- Be open and humble.

-## PR review guidelines
+## PR Review Guidelines

-- Remember that the PRs coming in are from **unpaid volunteers**, so be respectful of that
+- Remember that the PRs coming in are from **unpaid volunteers**, so be respectful of that.
-- However, this does NOT mean we review and approve everything: our time is valuable too, so it is OK to ask clarification questions or push back if the proposed change is too large or just doesn't fit well in the product
+- However, this does NOT mean we review and approve everything: our time is valuable too, so it is OK to ask clarification questions or push back if the proposed change is too large or just doesn't fit well in the product.
-- Be polite and helpful - many of the changes come from first-time contributors or newcomers to the React tech stack
+- Be polite and helpful - many of the changes come from first-time contributors or newcomers to the React tech stack.
-- If a seemingly controversial change is being proposed, but you are OK with it - feel free to approve it, but give it a few more days for others to review it too before merging
+- If a seemingly controversial change is being proposed, but you are OK with it - feel free to approve it, but give it a few more days for others to review it too before merging.
-- For non-controversial changes (for example: adding TypeScript types) - feel free to approve and merge straight away
+- For non-controversial changes (for example: adding TypeScript types) - feel free to approve and merge straight away.

 ## Disagreements